HBase

 For creating and inserting values into a table at the column level, you have to code like below.

-From the screen shot above
+From the above screen shot

 Whatever the values that we placed in HBase tables in the above section, here we are going to fetch and display those values.